 - Legitimate assets and capital of enterprises and enterprise owners shall not be nationalized and shall not be administratively confiscated.

-- The State shall purchase or requisition enterprises’ assets for reasons of National defense and security, national interests, state of emergency, natural disaster response, and pay enterprises according to market prices at such times.
+- The State shall purchase or requisition enterprises’ assets for reasons of national defense and security, national interests, state of emergency, natural disaster response, and pay enterprises according to market prices at such times.
 The payment or compensation must ensure enterprises’ interests without discrimination between types of business entities.

-- Political organizations and socio-political organizations within enterprises shall operate in accordance with Constitution, law, and the organization’s charter.
+- Political organizations and socio-political organizations within enterprises shall operate in accordance with the Constitution, law, and the organization’s charter.

 - Enterprises must not obstruct the establishment of intramural political organizations or socio-political organizations and must not obstruct employees to participate in such organizations.